kraftwagen/kraftwagen/README.md

 ## Directory structure

-* `archive`: Directory where old builds will be stored when you do not have a `builds` dir.
 * `build`: Directory that contains the working Drupal installation or a symlink to the working Drupal installation, in a subdir of `builds`.
 * `builds`: Optional directory in which multiple builds can be stored.